 Alongside Rotarix, another vaccine is licensed to protect against Rotavirus but is not currently used in the UK.
 RotaTeq is used in some countries and is delivered as a three-dose course.
 Where possible, infants should receive the same vaccine for each of their doses.
 See the RotaTeq patient information leaflet for more information.

 Impact of the rotavirus vaccine

-In the UK, experts predicted that the rotavirus vaccine would:
+In the UK, when the rotavirus vaccine was introduced, experts predicted that the vaccine would:

-- cut the number of hospital admissions by two thirds.
-Before a vaccine was introduced, around 12,700 UK children a year were hospitalised with rotavirus infection.
+cut the number of hospital admissions by two-thirds.
+Before introducing a vaccine, around 12,700 UK children were hospitalised with rotavirus infection a year.

 The graph below shows what has happened in the UK since the rotavirus vaccine was introduced in July 2013.
 In 2014, 2015 and 2016, the number of reported cases of rotavirus fell by over 70% compared to previous years.
 Rotavirus infections tend to peak between January and March, but in these years, there was no significant peak in cases.